Why a Marital Breakup Involving Divorce with Children Can Be So Difficult When There Are Minor Children in the Home

-Divorce is rarely easy, but a divorce when there are minor children in the marital home can be particularly problematic.
+Divorce with children is rarely easy, but a divorce when there are minor children in the marital home can be particularly problematic.
 That’s not necessarily a good reason to stay in a bad marriage.
 If you know the issues that can cause challenges, though, you can take steps to minimize the turmoil.

 The Common Controversies in Divorce Proceedings Involving Minor Children